– This cinnamon pumpkin seed brittle recipe is for the discerning brittle lover only. –

 - Remove sugar mixture from heat and carefully stir in vanilla and cinnamon mixtures (they will bubble up).
 Immediately stir in pumpkin seeds and pour into prepared pan, using spatula or wooden spoon to evenly spread and fill pan OR pour mixture over pumpkin seeds that have been spread out on the cookie sheet.
 Sprinkle all over with kosher/sea salt immediately if you want that sweet and salty taste.

 - I think it is prettier if you pour the mixture OVER the seeds, otherwise, you end up with brown squares.
 Yummy, but less festive looking.

 - Let the brittle cool at room temperature for 30 to 40 minutes.
 Break into chunks.
 It also makes a beautiful garnish to stick a piece into whipped cream on top of pumpkin pie, other pumpkin or spiced desserts or instead of biscotti with hot spiced drinks.

-- Once you've poured out your candy mixture and sprinkled your salt, put water in the pan you were cooking in and bring it to a boil.
+A note on cleanup: Once you've poured out your candy mixture and sprinkled your salt, put water in the pan you were cooking in and bring it to a boil.
 Use the boiling water to clean any other implements, spatula, thermometer, etc. If you use boiling water, clean up is a breeze.
 If you try to clean up with regular “hot” water, you could be scrubbing all day.